Rust backend#

 Command line#

-When the flag is set, the General settings block of the run log prints
+When the Rust backend is active, the run header prints

 Python API#